mblason/restaurants_app/README.md

 Fork and clone this repository.
 [Instructions here.](https://docs.github.com/es/get-started/quickstart/fork-a-repo)

 ### Install dependencies
-Install all the dependencies executing the following command:
+Install all the dependencies by executing the following command:
 ```bash
 npm install
 ```